jil028/electoral-yec/README.md

 2. Code for data cleaning, analysis, and visualization is written in `R`/`R Markdown`.

-3. Code for writing the paper and compiling the final pdf document is written in `\LaTeX`.
+3. Code for writing the paper and compiling the final pdf document is written in `$\LaTeX$`.

 ### Date: April 3, 2023